nimb3s/nimb3s/FIRESTORE.md

 ### <a name="fs-security-rules"></a>2.
 Deploying Security Rules

-1.  `firestore deploy --only firestore:rules`
+1.  `firebase deploy --only firestore:rules`
 2. If the deploy was successfull you'll see something like this in the console:

 ```